sayedhussain/Data-Mining/README.md

 # Data-Mining
-This repository contains all my data mining projects and assignements
+This repository contains all my data mining projects and assignments